 The Northwick Park Care Needs Assessment.

-Both these scales are of central importance in UKROC. (here) The Northwick Park Dependency Scale, developed in the 1990s to measure nursing dependency, is widely used and has good and well established psychometric properties. (here, here) The dependency scale translates, through a computerised algorithm now built in to the UKROC database, into a directly costed measure of care needs when in the community – the care needs assessment. (here) The Care Needs Assessment can be used to estimate nursing staff needed on a ward. (here) A tool to estimate therapy staff needs has also been developed. (here)
+Both these scales are of central importance in UKROC. (here) The Northwick Park Dependency Scale, developed in the 1990s to measure nursing dependency, is widely used and has excellent and well-established psychometric properties. (here, here) Through a computerised algorithm now built into the UKROC database, the dependency scale translates into a directly costed measure of care needs in the community – the care needs assessment. (here) The Care Needs Assessment can estimate the nursing staff required on a ward. (here) A tool to assess therapy staff needs has also been developed. (here)

-This is the Functional Independence Measure (FIM) plus the Functional Assessment Measure (FAM); the former is used widely around the world, but the later was never fully developed by the originators and is largely used in the UK, specifically in the UKROC database.
+This assessment is the Functional Independence Measure (FIM) plus the Functional Assessment Measure (FAM); the former is used widely around the world, but the latter was never fully developed by the originators and is used mainly in the UK, specifically in the UKROC database.
 The FAM adds 12 items to the original 18-item FIM, measuring cognitive and psychosocial functions. (here) An additional module measures extended activities of daily living such as shopping, cooking, other domestic activities, and managing finances. (here)

-A later study [Rasch analysis of the UK Functional Assessment Measure in patients with complex disability after stroke] on 1318 patients from the UKROC database who were receiving inpatient rehabilitation after a stroke investigated its scale properties using Rasch analysis. (here) The analysis is complex (but explained in the paper).
-It suggests three factors exist (Motor, Communication, Psychosocial), but that with suitable weighting of each individual item’s score, the items are a single scale.
-The authors note that, despite several studies showing that weighted item scores give an interval scale (i.e. the scores are parametric and 10 is twice five), clinicians do not use them.
+A later study [Rasch analysis of the UK Functional Assessment Measure in patients with a complex disability after stroke] on 1318 patients from the UKROC database who received inpatient rehabilitation after a stroke investigated its scale properties using Rasch analysis. (here) The investigation is complex (but explained in the paper).
+It suggests three factors exist (Motor, Communication, Psychosocial), but with a suitable weighting of each item’s score, the items are on a single scale.
+The authors note that, despite several studies showing that weighted item scores give an interval scale (i.e. the scores are parametric, and ten is twice five), clinicians do not use them.

 Rehabilitation Complexity Scale